MeowAlienOwO/unnc-mdreport-template/contents/section_2_literature_review.md

-For higher order dimension problems, @coffmanIntroductionBinPacking2004 extended 1D heuristics First-Fit Decreasing and Next-Fit Decreasing to offline 2D problems as FFD-Height and NFD-Height and analysed worst case, later Best-Fit Decreasing is also analysed.
-These methods consider height dimention of the 2D item and justify item on left in strip packing probem.
+For higher order dimension problems, @coffmanIntroductionBinPacking2004 extended 1D heuristics First-Fit Decreasing and Next-Fit Decreasing to offline 2D problems as FFD-Height and NFD-Height and analysed the worst case, later Best-Fit Decreasing is also analysed.
+These methods consider height dimension of the 2D item and justify item on left in strip packing problem.
 @bakerOrthogonalPackingsTwo1980 purposed Bottom-Left algorithm by let the item sorted by width, start packing at lowest possible position and left justified.
-@chungPackingTwoDimensionalBins1982 introduced 2-phrace algorithm that optain
+@chungPackingTwoDimensionalBins1982 introduced 2-phrace algorithm that obtain
 a strip packing by Hybrid First-Fit and then consider the strip as item to solve 1D BPP.
 2-phrace heuristics were further enriched and discussed by
 @frenkHybridNextfitAlgorithm1987 and @berkeyTwodimensionalFiniteBinpacking1987.